 For example, you should track the mileage in your car, noting the miles used for business.
 Your internet usage is another deductible expense, again for the fraction of the total time it was in use.
 If you buy a new computer in a year that you are self-employed, you can deduct part of the cost, but you’ll need to track the fraction of the time that you actually use it for your self-employment work vs. other purposes.

-Self-Employed People Can Contribute Even More to Retirement Accounts
+Self-Employed People Can Sometimes Contribute More to Retirement Accounts

 Self-employed people are eligible to create retirement accounts for themselves that take the place of a workplace-based retirement account and greatly increase their contribution room above that provided by an IRA.

 The additional retirement contribution eligibility is especially beneficial for grad students and postdoc fellows who don’t have access to a workplace-based retirement account (e.g., their university’s 403(b)), and in some cases the self-employment retirement account is a superior alternative to the workplace-based retirement accounts available to PhDs with Real Jobs.